codio-content/Javascript_Maze-Decomposition_events/.guides/content/What-is-an-Event-58fd.md

 |||definition
 ## Event
-An event is an action or occurrence detected by a program that should be dealt with in a certain way that the program determines.
+An event is an action or occurrence detected by a running program that the program needs to respond to.
 |||

 ## Real World Events